DiscountWater/DiscountWater/README.md

 - 💞️ I’m looking to collaborate on Fortnite games
 - 📫 How to reach me Add me on Fortnite
 - 😄 Pronouns: Fortnite for life
-- ⚡ Fun fact: I like Fortnite
+- ⚡ Fun fact: My first Fortnite account was in season 2

 <!---
 DiscountWater/DiscountWater is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.